-Figure 3: total number of complaints received by the council relating to the private rented sector and on anti-social behaviour
+Figure 3: total number of complaints received by the council relating to the private rented sector and on anti-social behaviour national policy requiring Article 4 Directions to be "based on robust evidence" and "the smallest geographical area possible".

-2.14.
-Therefore, based on the robust evidence, officers are recommending that an Article 4 Direction to require small HMOs to seek planning permission should be limited to Graveney, Longthornton, Pollards Hill, Figges Marsh, Cricket Green,
+1.22.
+Therefore, based on the robust evidence, in October 2022 Cabinet approved public consultation on an immediate Article 4 Direction to require small HMOs to seek planning permission in Graveney, Longthornton, Pollards Hill, Figges Marsh, Cricket Green, Lavender Fields and Colliers Wood wards, in compliance with